perseveranceLX/ImageProcessingTransformer/README.md

 # ImageProcessingTransformer
 Third party Pytorch implement of Image Processing Transformer (Pre-Trained Image Processing Transformer arXiv:2012.00364v2)

 only contain model definition file and train/test file.
-Dataloader file if not yet released.
+Dataloader file is not yet released.
+You could implement your own dataloader.

 To pretrain on random task